Wednesday, 24 June 2015

 We discovered later that if we had turned left parallel to the canal, we would have found a couple of nice restaurants and an easy way to the camping ground, but having made this initial slight mistake, it turned out to be harder than we expected to get to our destination.

-The town is centred around a block-like hill (now the beautiful Parc Buffon), site of a thousand-year-old fortress and church, of which little remains except some ramparts and a couple of fourteenth-century towers.
+The town is centred around a block-like hill (now the beautiful Parc Buffon), site of a thousand-year-old fortress and church, of which little remains except some ramparts and a couple of relatively recent fourteenth-century towers.
 The streets of the old town twist awkwardly around this hill and we got a bit lost before we made it to the ring road (the D980) on the other side.

 Along the way we saw only one bar and one hotel-restaurant, so we took the precaution of confirming that the restaurant would be open in the evening.